veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 +------------------+----------------------+-----------------------------------------------------------+
 ¦                  ¦                      ¦IF AVCPacketType == 1                                      ¦
 ¦                  ¦                      ¦ Composition time offset                                   ¦
-¦CompositionTime   ¦IF CodecID == 7       ¦ELSE                                                       ¦
+¦                  ¦IF CodecID == 7       ¦ELSE                                                       ¦
-¦                  ¦SI24                  ¦ 0                                                         ¦
+¦CompositionTime   ¦SI24                  ¦ 0                                                         ¦
-¦                  ¦                      ¦See ISO 14496-12, 8.15.3 for an explanation of composition ¦
+¦                  ¦                      ¦See ISO/IEC 14496-12, 8.15.3 for an explanation of         ¦
-¦                  ¦                      ¦times.
-The offset in an FLV file is always in milliseconds.¦ +------------------+----------------------+-----------------------------------------------------------+
+¦                  ¦                      ¦composition times.
+The offset in an FLV file is always in  ¦ ¦                  ¦                      ¦milliseconds.                                              ¦
++------------------+----------------------+-----------------------------------------------------------+
 ```